 Some of Diana's most unusual adventures to date have included:

-Searching for endangered animals as part of her research for her continent-hopping middle grade adventure novel, Disappearing Tracks, in the Ein Gedi, Israel; Tamil Nadu, India; Vladivostok, Russia; Chengdu, China; and the Amazon Rainforest in Brazil.
+Searching for endangered animals as part of her research for her continent-hopping middle grade adventure novel, Armando and the Amazing Animal Race, in the Ein Gedi, Israel; Tamil Nadu, India; Vladivostok, Russia; Chengdu, China; and the Amazon Rainforest in Brazil.